1920 Haiyuan earthquake: Earthquake

+Field observations in the 1980s found 237 km of surface rupture along the Haiyuan Fault with a maximum horizontal offset of 6.5 m in the middle section of the rupture zone.
+The earthquake ruptured the section of the Haiyuan Fault between the Laohushan segment in the west and Liupanshan Thrust Fault to the east.
+The earthquake's epicenter is also likely near Haiyuan which is supported by the seismic intensity distribution.

-Damage
+Damage and aftermath

 Over 73,000 people were killed in Haiyuan County.
 A landslide buried the village of Sujiahe in Xiji County.
 More than 30,000 people were killed in Guyuan County.
 Nearly all the houses collapsed in the cities of Longde and Huining.
 Damage (VI–X) occurred in seven provinces and regions, including the major cities of Lanzhou, Taiyuan, Xi'an, Xining and Yinchuan.
 It was felt from the Yellow Sea to Qinghai (Tsinghai) Province and from Nei Mongol (Inner Mongolia) south to central Sichuan Province.

-Casualties

-Since 2003, Chinese seismologists has calculated 258,707~273,407 to be the empirical verifiable range of death toll.
+Since 2003, Chinese seismologists have calculated 258,707~273,407 to be the empirical verifiable range of death toll.
 Older sources put the deaths to be 234,117 or 235,502.
 Either way, it is one of the most fatal earthquakes in China, in turn making it one of the worst disasters in China by death toll.

 Many more perished because of cold: frequent aftershocks caused the survivors to fear building anything other than temporary shelters, and a severe winter killed many who had lived through the original earthquake.

-The Sufi Jahriyya Muslim Hui leader Ma Yuanzhang and his son died in the earthquake when the roof of the Mosque they were in collapsed in Zhangjiachuan.